Demand Gravity

 Four circles, four readings of the same object.
 Each role reads the artifact through its own lens.

 Market pull, renamed for ops.
-You cannot negotiate with demand any more than you can negotiate with gravity; price discovery is slow but monotone.
+You can't negotiate with demand any more than you can negotiate with gravity; price discovery is slow but monotone.

 What customers actually pay for, at the volume and speed they pay for it.
-If the roadmap does not match the field, the quarter does not either.
+If the roadmap doesn't match the field, the quarter doesn't either.

 Product-market fit made into a force.
 Feel it or crash into it.

 An attractor basin in product space.
 Trajectories flow along the gradient of demand.
-Basins exist before you measure them; measurement locates them, it does not create them.
+Basins exist before you measure them; measurement locates them, it doesn't create them.

 Related Terms